Travel insurance

 You need to find a travel policy that’s the right fit for you and your trip, so to start, you’ll need to consider things like:

-• Who the cover is for: If it’s not just for you, compare the cost of a joint, group or family travel insurance against individual policies, as having everyone on one policy is often cheaper.
+• Who’s travelling: If it’s not just for you, compare the cost of joint, group, or family travel insurance against individual policies.
+Joined policies are often the cheaper option.

-• Where you’re going: Research the country you’re visiting to work out the cover you need.
-For example, if you’re visiting the USA, don’t scrimp on medical expenses and repatriation cover as a hospital stay could set you back thousands of euro.
+• Your destination: Research the country you’re visiting to work out the cover you need.
+For example, if you’re visiting the USA, don’t scrimp on medical expenses and repatriation cover because a hospital stay could set you back thousands of euros.

-• How long you’ll be away: Single trip and annual or multi-trip policies usually set a maximum duration of 30 to 60 days per trip.
+• Length of trip: Single trip and annual or multi-trip policies usually set a maximum duration of 30 to 60 days per trip.
 If you’re going away for longer, backpacker insurance offers cover for up to two years.

-• What activities you’ll be doing: If you’re looking to do any high risk activities like skiing or bungee jumping, you may need specialist cover.
+• Activities and sports: If you’re planning to do any high-risk activities or sports, like skiing or sailing, you may need specialist cover.
 Always check what each policy covers before you buy.

-• What you need to take: If you can’t bear to leave your gadgets behind, check that the baggage claim limit covers the cost of your personal items if they’re lost or stolen.
+• Personal possessions: If you can’t bear to leave your gadgets behind, check that the baggage claim limit covers the cost of your personal items if they’re lost or stolen.

 Single or annual multi-trip cover?